microsoftarchive/data-pipeline-storm/docs/step-by-step-walkthrough.md

 Follow the section **Install Java Dependencies** in [Getting Started](/docs/GettingStarted.md) to install the dependencies to your local Maven store.

 ## Clone the source code for the Reference Implementation
-Follow the section **Clone the source code for the Reference Implementation** in [Getting Started](/docs/GettingStarted.md) to clone soruce code.
+Follow the section **Clone the source code for the Reference Implementation** in [Getting Started](/docs/GettingStarted.md) to clone source code.
 You need copy the content of the java files.

 ## Scaffold the Storm topology project